rear/rear-user-guide/docs/scenarios/rbme.md

     SSH_ROOT_PASSWORD="relax"

     # To save space limit what we need within rescue image (no firmware and only the loaded kernel modules)
+    # The difference in size of the iso image is 800Mb with and 80Mb without.
     FIRMWARE_FILES=( 'no' )
     MODULES=( 'loaded_modules' )